dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/UsingExplain.md

 We will see that the `scannedRows` and `outputRows` are key numbers to monitor as we tune query performance.

+<p class="noteIcon">The term <em>cost</em> in a Splice Machine explain plan is a measurement of the combined resources needed to execute an operation or a plan (which is a set of operations).
+The resources taken into account include CPU time, input/output, and network utilization; these are input to a cost model that produces a single number.
+The optimizer then selects the plan with the lowest number.</p>

 ### Explaining DDL Statements

 SQL Data Definition Language (DDL) statements have no known cost, and